Bevy Version: | 0.9 | (outdated!) |

 Components

 You can check for components that have been removed during the current frame.
 The data is cleared at the end of every frame update.
-Note that this makes this feature tricky to use, and requires you to use multiple stages.
+You must make sure your detecting system is ordered after (or is in another schedule that runs after) the system that does the removing.

 Use the RemovedComponents<T>